numpy/numpy/doc/source/dev/development_workflow.rst

 a diff much larger than your code.

-If a commit is done that includes formatting changes only, its hash should be added to ``.git-blame-ignore-revs`` so that it does not appear in the blame.
-More information is available as comments in that file.
-Note that care should be taken that formatting commits are not squashed with regular development commits.
+If a commit is done that includes formatting changes only, its hash should be added to ``.git-blame-ignore-revs`` so that it does not appear in the blame - more information is available in that file.
+For this reason, it is generally good to separate large formatting commits from code changes.
+Since pull request commits are usually squashed, this generally means that large formatting changes should go in a separate PR and have its hash added to ``.git-blame-ignore-revs`` *after* merge separately.

 ..
 Section links (not displayed)
 .. _black: https://black.readthedocs.io/en/stable/